JPDevAccX/BGP_Assessment/README.md

 **Postcode**
 - **Can be left empty.**

-**To better conform with the above requirements however I've added a normalisation stage as well.**
+**To better conform with the above requirements however I've added a normalisation step as well.**
 **(so e.g. the final phone number is stripped of the spaces).**

 If either of these points fail, the form is not submitted, and an error message is shown explaining